 8. Mobilise subcontracted services:

 The entire supply chain should be clearly aligned with one another.
-Therefore, your suppliers should ensure that any SMEs or other specialised support advisors involved on the project are provided with a full brief of the project, including its business outcomes, so the entire supply chain is clearly aligned with one another.
+Therefore, your suppliers should ensure that any SMEs or other specialised support advisors, sub-contractors and associates involved on the project are provided with a full brief of the project, including its business outcomes, so the entire supply chain is clear as to their respective roles and responsibilities and how these all align to everyone else’s.
 This will help to further avoid misunderstandings and ensure the project and/or ongoing service is delivered to drive maximum value for all concerned.

 9. Security and compliance: